Additional Book Information

 by Benedetta Craveri, translated from the Italian by Aaron Kerner

-This is a composite picture, brilliantly written, of the young aristocrats who lived through the last days of the French monarchy, subscribed both to loyalty to the throne and Enlightenment ideals of equality, and sometimes survived the Terror to move into the Napoleonic period.
+The Last Libertines is a composite picture, brilliantly written, of the young aristocrats who lived through the last days of the French monarchy, subscribed both to loyalty to the throne and to Enlightenment ideals of equality, and sometimes survived the Terror to move into the Napoleonic period.
 Like us they had to go through these difficult transitions, in their case with elegance and extraordinary gaiety.

 A beautiful subject of reflection on the end of a world too perfect in its essence to find the ways of its future.